tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 ![command_centre](../images/buildings/command_centre.png "command_centre"){:.right}

 A Command Centre requires 8 colonists as workers.
-A worker shortage is likely to affect only the Command Center's speed at building an Orbital Space Dock, in which case it operates at 40% efficiency.
+A worker shortage is likely to affect only the Command Centre's speed at building an Orbital Space Dock, in which case it operates at 40% efficiency.

 ### Construction Yard